Mind-Vault-AI/MiniMax-M1/docs/vault_tv_check.md

 Apply a rapid continuous-improvement lens so the feed never drifts from expectations:

 - **PDCA (Plan-Do-Check-Act):** Plan the next VAULT TV release update, publish the metadata, run the checker to verify freshness, then act on the findings (for example, promote or refresh content).
 - **Poka-Yoke (error-proofing):** Use the `--fail-on-stale` flag in CI or scheduled jobs so outdated drops are caught automatically before they reach the audience.
+Pair it with `--output json` for structured alerts that match CraveChain's automation playbooks.
 - **Six Sigma mindset:** Track the age output to keep variation in release cadence within the tolerance your team sets.
 - **1W5H review:** For every release confirm the *what, why, who, where, when,* and *how* metadata fields inside the feed to avoid missing contextual details.